 Culture Book of the Year, Outreach Magazine

-By redefining narrative temporality in light of modern physics, this book advances a unique and innovative approach to the deep-seated temporalities within the Gospel of John—and challenges the implicit assumptions of textual brokenness that run throughout Johannine scholarship.
+By redefining narrative temporality in light of modern physics, this book advances a unique and innovative approach to the deep-seated temporalities within the Gospel of John—and challenges the implicit assumptions of textual brokenness that run thru Jn scholarship.

 “Few books in biblical scholarship can truly be called groundbreaking.
 This is one of them.” —David Rensberger, Biblical Interpretation

-Co-authored with Matthew Reed, Better Habits, Better Life: How to Coach Yourself to Life Change explores the way people move through real change in spiritual transformation.
+Co-authored with Noël Estes, Better Habits, Better Life explores the way people move through real change in spiritual transformation.

-This book is under contract with Cascade and due out sometime 2014.
+This book is under contract with Cascade and due out in the near future.

-It is under contract with Zondervan and due out sometime 2015.
+This book is under contract with Discovery House and due out in the near future.

-Douglas lives in Mesa with his wife, Noël, and their three children.
+Douglas lives in Columbia, SC with his wife, Noël, and their four children.